 Bachelor of Psychology (Honours)

 The Bachelor of Psychology (Honours) develops advanced knowledge and skills in psychology to better understand the mind, brain and behaviour.
 Our psychology degrees have been designed in line with the latest Australian Psychology Accreditation Council and American Psychological Association guidelines, as well as the Australian Indigenous Psychology Education Project frameworks.
-This ensures that students receive cutting-edge and internationally relevant knowledge and skillsets that are highly valued by diverse employers.
-Students apply psychology to many of the biggest challenges currently faced by individuals and society, including climate change and sustainability, misinformation, cybersecurity, ageing populations, human-computer interaction, and change management.
-The Bachelor of Psychology (Honours) prepares students for diverse career pathways in the future workforce.
-This degree offers the first step towards becoming a registered psychologist as well as transferable skills increasingly demanded by a range of employers.
-Graduates use psychology to better understand the mind, brain, and behaviour to solve challenges faced by individuals, groups, and society.
+This ensures that you receive cutting-edge and internationally relevant knowledge and skillsets that are highly valued by diverse employers.

 Campus